expressjs/expressjs.com/4x/en/api/router-all.md

 router.all('*', loadUser);
 ```

-Another great example of this is white-listed "global" functionality.
+Another example of this is white-listed "global" functionality.
 Here
 the example is much like before, but it only restricts paths prefixed with
 "/api":